 Ikat Natural Dye Pillow - Slate

-Pillow décor to adore.
 This naturally dyed pillow integrates effortlessly — and stylishly — into any home.
-Choose from three different colors featuring a timeless ikat print and hand-woven using traditional ikat techniques.
+Featuring a timeless ikat print, this colorful pillow is hand-woven using traditional ikat techniques.
 Each purchase supports women artisans at Maya Traditions in Guatemala.

 Located in Panajachel, Sololá, Guatemala, Maya Traditions has been dedicated to connecting indigenous, female Maya backstrap weaver artisans and their families to national and international markets since 1996.
 Maya Traditions ensures that the culture of these artisans is preserved and seen across all of their products.
 By promoting a fair trade model, their main goal is to help these artisan families and their communities work towards a better lifestyle.
 They provide various social programs in youth education, community health, and artisan development.
 Today, Maya Traditions partners with eight self-governed cooperatives in six rural villages and over 100 skilled female artisans who practice many different artisan techniques.